-Do you ever feel like there just isn’t enough time?
-Maybe the to-do list is longer than your day.
+Do you ever feel like there is not enough time in the day?
+Maybe the to-do list never gets done.

 We all feel like this from time to time.
 Different seasons of our lives bring added responsibilities and new opportunities.

 But I don’t think that it is healthy to stay in a state of overwhelm where we never feel like there is enough time.

 In the past few years, I’ve been convicted that God has given you the right amount of time to accomplish what He has called you to do.

 In my own life I have found that feeling like there is not enough time in the day is a result of being too busy.